Pipeline work in question after court vacates key permit

 The brief court order said "the limits set by the agency are so indeterminate that they undermine ... enforcement and monitoring function under the Endangered Species Act."

-The court's order did not directly address construction or other work on the pipeline, the development and construction costs of which have grown to between $6 billion and $6.5 billion.
+The court's order did not directly address construction or other work on the pipeline.
+The cost of development and construction has grown to between $6 billion and $6.5 billion, and developers aim to have fracked gas flowing south by the fourth quarter of 2019.

-Jen Kostyniuk, a spokeswoman for Dominion Energy, wrote in an email that the decision only affects certain activities in certain areas along the route.
+Jen Kostyniuk, a spokeswoman for Dominion Energy, wrote in an email that the decision only affects certain activities in certain areas.
+Trees are being cut down in all three states along the pipeline route, and FERC granted permission last week to commence full construction in parts of West Virginia.

 "Although we disagree with the outcome of the court's decision, and are evaluating our options, we are committed to working with the agency to address the concerns raised by the court's order," she wrote.

 The pipeline being developed by Dominion, Duke Energy and Southern Company is designed to start in West Virginia and run through Virginia and North Carolina.
 Developers say it will boost the economy, create jobs and help utilities transition away from coal.
-Opponents say it will harm the environment, trample on property rights and commit the region to fossil fuels at a time when climate changes makes it imperative to invest in renewable energy.
+Opponents say it will harm the environment, trample on property rights and commit the region to fossil fuels at a time when climate change makes it imperative to invest in renewable energy.

-Tree felling has begun in all three states, and the Federal Energy Regulatory Commission granted permission last week to commence full construction in parts of West Virginia.

-The pipeline developers aim for it to be in service by the fourth quarter of 2019.